Dreaming of mushrooms: knowledge that grows in the dark

 Ask yourself: “What in my life currently seems larger than the ordinary — where do I feel touched by something beyond the everyday?”

 You don’t see the mushroom — but what is beneath it.
 Threads.
-Finest, white.
-They go in all directions — underground, normally invisible.
+Fine and white.
+They go in all directions, underground and normally invisible.
 A vast network.
 And it is alive.

-Mycelium in a dream is one of the deepest symbols of invisible connection.
+Mycelium in a dream speaks of invisible connection at its deepest level.
 It can speak to how your ideas and actions are linked — and how you are linked to other people.
 It suggests intuitive knowledge working beneath the surface.
 Or lineage, tradition, common root.
+Where the same underground network is attached to a tree instead of forming a kingdom of its own, the dream takes the shape of roots spreading and connecting.

 Ask yourself: “What invisible connections are working in my life right now — what connects what seems separate?”